pombase/canto/root/docs/md/canto_admin/installation.md

 Once started the server can be accessed on port 5500 of the host: http://localhost:5500/

-## Testing the installation
+## Testing the manual installation

-To try the Canto server:
+To try the Canto server after a non-Docker installation:

 ### Initialise a test data directory
 Make a data directory somewhere: